Diego-Luna/42-Projects/Born2beroot/README.md

 * Status : ```sudo systemctl status cron```
 * Restart cron : ```sudo systemctl restart cron```
 * Access the cron script: ```sudo crontab -u root -e```

+### Signature.txt

+⚠️ Warning: before you generate a signature number, please power off your Virtual Machine. ⚠️

+1. Open iTerm and type `cd`
+1. Then type `cd sgoinfre/Perso/dluna-lo/Born2BeRoot`
+2. Then type `shasum Born2BeRoot.vdi` or whatever your Virtual Machine .vdi file is called.
+3. After a few mins, you should see an output similar to this - 6e657c4619944be17df3c31faa030c25e43e40af

 ----